 You may have seen information recently about the OCP and Zoning Bylaw being adopted by the Saskatoon North Partnership for Growth, referred to as P4G.
 Because the P4G bylaws will not be applicable to the whole R.M., a separate OCP and Zoning Bylaw needs to be in place for areas outside of the P4G.
 These are the bylaws being updated by this project.

 Will I be able to change the zoning of my property through this review process?

 All zoning districts will be reviewed through project.
 This may affect the rezoning of individual parcels however it is too early in the process to determine that.
 However future engagement will display information on potential property rezoning.
-If you think your property needs to be rezoned as part of this project please contact us so we can discuss an opportunities with you.
+If you think your property needs to be rezoned as part of this project, please contact us so we can discuss any opportunities with you.